openhive-network/devportal/_nodeop/witness-node.md

 ### Building hived (Hive blockchain P2P node)

+The Hive blockchain P2P node software is called `hived`.
 Building a hived node requires at least 16GB of RAM.

-A hived node is built using CMake.

-By default, Ninja is used as the build executor.
-Ninja supports parallel compilation and by default will allow up to N simultaneous compiles where N is the number of CPU cores on your build system.

-If your build system has a lot of cores and not a lot of memory, you may need to explicitly limit the number of parallel build steps allowed (e.g `ninja -j4` to limit to 4 simultaneous compiles).

 Only Linux-based systems are supported as a build and runtime platform.
 Currently Ubuntu 22.04 LTS is the minimum base OS supported by the build and runtime processes.
 The build process requires tools available in the default Ubuntu package repository.

 #### Getting hive source code

-To get the source code, clone a git repository using the following command line:
+The first step is to get the source code.
+Clone the git repository using the following command:

 ```
 git clone --recurse --branch master https://github.com/openhive-network/hive
 ```

-#### Compile-Time Options (cmake options)

-##### CMAKE_BUILD_TYPE=[Release/RelWithDebInfo/Debug]

-Specifies whether to build with or without optimizations and without or with the symbol table for debugging.
-Unless you are specifically debugging or running tests, it is recommended to build as Release or at least RelWithDebInfo (which includes debugging symbols, but does not have a significant impact on performance).

-##### BUILD_HIVE_TESTNET=[OFF/ON]

-Builds hived for use in a private testnet.
-Also required for building unit tests.

-##### HIVE_CONVERTER_BUILD=[ON/OFF]

-Builds Hive project in MirrorNet configuration (similar to testnet, but enables importing mainnet data to create a better testing environment).

 #### Building hived as a docker image

-We ship a Dockerfile.
+Probably the easiest way to build hived is as a docker image.
+Use the `build_instance.sh` helper script to build the image:

 ```
     mkdir workdir